mahmoudparsian/data-algorithms-book/src/main/java/org/dataalgorithms/bonus/friendrecommendation/README.md

 Friend Recommendation
 =====================
 The purpose of these MapReduce and Spark programs are to find "friends recommnedation" (to offer "people you may know" service).
 We write a [MapReduce program in Hadoop] and a [Spark program] that implements a simple “People You May Know” social network friendship recommendation algorithm.
 The main idea is that if two people have a lot of mutual friends, then the system should recommend that they connect with each other.
-Our assumption is that friendship is
-bidirectional: if A is a friend of B, then B is a friend of A.
+Our assumption is that friendship is bi-directional: if A is a friend of B, then B is a friend of A.

 Input Format:
 =============